 - Popups by Icegram: free or $97 annually for analytics, targeting, other features, and themes

-- SumoMe by Sumo: free up to 200 subscribers then pay $24 monthly for up to 750 subscribers and additional features (they have one of the worst pricing schemes in the marketplace)
+- SumoMe by Sumo: free up to 200 subscribers and then $24 monthly for up to 750 subscribers and additional features (they have one of the worst pricing models in the marketplace)

 Yes, you guessed it.
 You won’t find an excellent, free opt-in plugin because developers have bills to pay too.

 Elegant Themes doesn’t waste your time with a skeleton product or freemium model.
 They don’t sell Bloom on its own, but in a package with 80+ themes and a few plugins.
 They have two price points and offer a risk-free, 30-day money-back guarantee.